pushkin-consortium/pushkin/docs/source/cli/pushkin_cli.rst

 =======================
 Syntax: ``pushkin dev``

 Start the development server.
 This just runs ``docker-compose -f pushkin/docker-compose.dev.yml up --build --remove-orphans;``, saving you the trouble of remembering the syntax.
+Unfortunately, you also don't see any of the output from docker, so if there are errors, you won't know.